Chart Color Schemes

 Kooringal has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 12 projects that could affect the region.
-Notable ones include Riverina Intermodal Freight and Logistics (RiFL) Hub, Bourkelands Neighbourhood Shopping Centre, Wagga Wagga Special Activation Precinct, and HumeLink Transmission Project.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects that may affect this region.
+Notable ones include the Riverina Intermodal Freight and Logistics (RiFL) Hub, Bourkelands Neighbourhood Shopping Centre, Wagga Wagga Special Activation Precinct, and HumeLink Transmission Project.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.